Nelson, Lancashire: Economy

 The town centre contains the largest number of high street multiples of any town in the Borough of Pendle.
-Stores currently include: Boots, Wilko, Specsavers, Home Bargains, Peacocks, Costa Coffee, Greggs, Post Office, and Martin McColl.
+Stores currently include: Boots, Specsavers, Home Bargains, Peacocks, Greggs, Post Office, and Martin McColl.

 The Pendle Rise Shopping Centre has been the focal point of the town centre for over 50 years.
 It opened as the Arndale Centre in June 1967 and was rebranded as the Admiral Shopping Centre before taking its current name.
 Nelson Market (previously Admiral's Market) is a covered market below the Pendle Rise Shopping Centre.
 The Victory Centre opened on the site of the former Salem Chapel in 1993.
 Of the 12 units only one remained occupied in 2017, by a branch of William Hill.

 The main road through the town centre, pedestrianised in the early 1990s, was reopened to traffic in August 2011, to help boost trade.
 In 2012, Nelson was among twelve English towns chosen to participate in the Portas Pilot Areas initiative, receiving £100,000 to help rejuvenate the shopping area.

 The largest business park in the town is located at Lomeshaye, by Junction 12 of the M65.
 The original 15-hectare site was designated as an Enterprise Zone on 7 December 1983.
-The estate currently occupies 53 hectares and is home to over 80 businesses.
+The estate currently occupies 53 hectares and is home to more than 80 businesses.
 Between them they employ approximately 4,000 people on the estate.
-A 31-hectare site was taken out of the Green Belt when the Council's new Local Plan was adopted in December 2015, in order to facilitate a further extension to the west and north.
+A 31-hectare site was taken out of the Green Belt when the council's new Local Plan was adopted in December 2015, to facilitate a further extension to the west and north.
 The Lomeshaye Business Village, a refurbished former cotton mill to the east of the estate, contains a further 151 units, principally occupied by small and medium-sized enterprises engaged in office and light industrial uses.